Legal Practice 1 - Part B

 Newcastle City Precinct

-2. Build upon and apply earlier learning in both substantive and procedural law, particularly in the areas such as Torts, Contract Law, and Property Law;
+2. Build upon and apply earlier learning in both substantive and procedural law;

 This course is part of a multi-term sequence.
 Both Part A and Part B must be completed to meet the requirements of the sequence.
 Part A and Part B must be completed in consecutive terms.
 Students must complete Part A before completing Part B. Students must complete the sequence within a twelve month period.
 If students complete Part A but are unable to complete Part B within the timeframe, they must re-enrol in Part A.